Chalarangelo/30-seconds-of-code/snippets/ModalDialog.md

-### Modal/Dialog
+### ModalDialog

-Renders a dialog component with modal.
+Renders a dialog component in a modal, controllable through events.

-This is a simple React ModalDialog Component that is called and controlled through events.
+To use the component, import `ModalDialog` only once and then display it using `ModalDialog.show()`, passing the JSX templates and data as parameters.

-Benefits from the CustomEvent API,this ModalDialog component supports single instance usage.We just need import `Dialog` once time,and can call the dialog everywhere.Every time we wanna show the dialog,we just call the static function `Dialog.show`.Passing our jsx templates and data as the parameter and then the dialog will show with the data and templates rendered.
+Define `modalHandler`, a method that will handle showing the modal dialog, set `state` to the default values initially and bind the `close` and `modalClick` methods to the component's context.

-After the component mounted,Dialog binds a custom event called `modal` to document element.The event handler defined in our component named `modalHandler`.It accepts and renders the data passed by users.When document node captured a `modal` event,`modalHandler` works.
+Define `close` and `modalClick` to toggle the visibility of the modal dialog, based on `state.closeOnClick`.

-Before the component unmounted,Dialog removes the custom event from document element in case of memory leaks.
+Use the CustomEvent API to listen for `modal` events, that can be dispatched from the `static` `show()` method, handle listeners appropriately from `componentDidMount` and `componentWillUnmount`.

-Dialog exposed the `show` method via using `static` reserved keyword so that we can call it through Dialog class.The `show` method accepts a object parameter that contains three properties: `title`, `closeOnClick`, and `content`.
+The `show()` method accepts an argument, that should contain three parameters:

-* `title` is the text you wanna show as the title of the dialog,passed as a String.
+* `title`, a string for the dialog's title
-* `closeOnClick` is a boolean to determine if the modal should close when clicked on(true), or only when the X button is pressed(false).
+* `closeOnClick`, `true` if the modal should close on click or `false` if it should only close when clicking the *X* button
-* `content` is a jsx element.Dialog will render it.You can pass any content you want to show in the dialog.
+* `content`, which is the JSX content to be rendered inside the dialog

-See the live demo on [stackblitz.com](https://stackblitz.com/edit/react-7yg2gr).
+Finally, in the `render()` method, use a `<div>` to wrap everything and render the modal dialog with the content passed to `show()`.

 ```css
   .modal {